hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step2-install-istio.md

 istio-ingressgateway   LoadBalancer   10.103.192.174   172.17.0.36   15021:31042/TCP,80:30136/TCP,443:32460/TCP,31400:31798/TCP,15443:30927/TCP   6m51s
 ```

-While you are waiting, progress to the next step and familiarize yourself with the architecture of the BookInfo application.
+While you are waiting, progress to the next step and familiarize yourself with the architecture of the Bookinfo application.
 You can periodically check the gateway status during the next step.